Justin Britt out for remainder of the season with ACL tear, leaving Seahawks searching for a new center

 On Monday, Carroll reiterated his confidence in Hunt as the starter for the remainder of this season.
 Hunt replaced Britt in the first quarter Sunday and played the rest of the game.

 “He did fine.
 As Joey does, he does things right,” Carroll said.
 “He made good calls, good direction with what he was doing up front.
-There’s thing he needs to improve on — pass protection — but all in all he did a nice job.”
+There’s one thing he needs to improve on — pass protection — but all in all he did a nice job.”

 Hunt, a sixth-round pick in 2016, had played just 11 snaps this season before Sunday.
 He will be a restricted free agent after this year, making the second half of the season a prolonged audition for him.

 Ethan Pocic, the Seahawks’ 2017 second-round draft pick, has experience at center and guard, but he was placed on the injured reserve on Oct.
-11 and it’s available to return from the reserve list until December.
+11 and isn’t available to return from the reserve list until December.

 That means the Seahawks are searching for a center to back up Hunt.